What are the benefits of an aftermarket exhaust?

 Improved fuel economy: This is where you can start seeing your aftermarket exhaust purchase as more of a long-term investment.
 That is, because the new exhaust system provides a more efficient path for the gases to escape, your vehicle can make better use of the available fuel which, in turn, improves your car’s fuel economy.

-Sound: Don’t let this one put you off.
-Remember that boy racer we were talking about earlier?
-The ear-bleeding sound emitted by his exhaust is not representative of most aftermarket exhausts.
+Sound: Remember that boy racer we were talking about earlier?
+The ear-bleeding sound emitted by his exhaust is not representative of most aftermarket or replacement exhausts.
 Many of the better aftermarket exhaust systems are only slightly louder than standard exhausts, but create a distinctive low growl during acceleration.

 Do I really need an aftermarket exhaust?

 The short answer: no, you don’t need an aftermarket exhaust system.
-However, if you’re looking to make some subtle performance improvements to your current vehicle because you don’t want to invest in a brand new one, an aftermarket exhaust could well be what you’re looking for.
+However, if you’re looking to make some subtle performance improvements to your current vehicle because you don’t want to invest in a brand new one, a replacement exhaust could well be what you’re looking for.

 Are aftermarket exhausts legal?